discordjs/guide/guide/slash-commands/advanced-creation.md

 ## Choices

-The `String`, `Number` & `Integer` option types can have `choices`.
-If you would prefer users select from predetermined values rather than free text entry, `choices` can help you enforce this.
-This is particularly useful when dealing with external datasets, APIs and similar where specific input formats are required.
+The `String`, `Number`, and `Integer` option types can have `choices`.
+If you would prefer users select from predetermined values rather than free entry, `choices` can help you enforce this.
+This is particularly useful when dealing with external datasets, APIs, and similar, where specific input formats are required.

 ::: warning
 If you specify `choices` for an option, they'll be the **only** valid values users can pick!